Hans Åge Yndestad

 Hans Åge Yndestad (born July 24, 1980) is a Norwegian former footballer.
-Yndestad is left footed and usually played as either left back or as left winger.
+Yndestad is left footed and usually plays as either left back or as left winger.

 Yndestad started his career with Ulfstind.
 He joined Tromsø in 2002 after having spent the 2001 season on loan with IF Skarp.
 It was former Skarp coach Trond Johansen who brought him to Alfheim.

 In 2015, he joined Finnsnes IL.